philip/YahooFantasySportsAPI/README.md

 Introduction
 ------------

 This deals with the Yahoo Fantasy Sports API.

-Currently its main task deals with message boards.
+Originally its main task deals with message boards.
 There is a 100 message limit at Yahoo, meaning all messages are deleted except the last 100, so the intent of this application is to archive the messages for later use.
 And eventually add useful features like search.